 - Selected films will be delivered on a timely basis

-- Selected films will assist in social media and traditional marketing
+- Selected films should actively assist in social media and traditional marketing

 - When films are scheduled is Boston SciFi’s sole decision

 - Changes to a schedule may occur at any time.
 Life can be unpredictable.